sqshq/piggymetrics/README.md

 #### Account service
 Contains general user input logic and validation: incomes/expenses items, savings and account settings.

-#### Statistics service
-Performs calculations on major statistics parameters and captures time series for each account.
-Datapoint contains values, normalized to base currency and time period.
-This data is used to track cash flow dynamics in account lifetime (fancy charts not yet implemented in UI).

-#### Notification service
-Stores users contact information and notification settings (like remind and backup frequency).
-Scheduled worker collects required information from other services and sends e-mail messages to subscribed customers.

-#### REST API

-##### Account service

 Method	| Path	| Description	| Authenticated	| Available from UI
 ------------- | ------------------------- | ------------- |:-------------:|:----------------:|
 GET	| /accounts/{account}	| Get specified account data	|  |